legendcodermartino1245/ldac-optimization-guide/README.md

 > The bitrate setting always nneed to be reapplied after reconection cant be saved anywhere

 ## Samsung LDAC Override Stack
-> ⚠️ If ldac is enabled and Developer Options says “Playback Quality: Default,”
+> ⚠️ If ldac is enabled and Developer Options says “Playback Quality: Default, 96 khz 32 bit it means the samsung override has been applied”
 > it means the system has applied the LDAC profile: **96 kHz / 32-bit / Adaptive** — even if you previously selected 990 kbps.

 > And even when you manually set: